Get some great tips for an EASY Thanksgiving table and save some time to enjoy your guests!

 If you want to make it extra special…Assign seats by writing everyone’s name above their utensils and leave them a note about why you are thankful for them under their plate.
 It would mean so much to each person and be a great memory!

 Thanksgiving is all about sharing food with your loved ones, so I don’t think the table needs to be too fussy.
-The food will be star of the show!
-So make the center piece simple and short, so everyone can see each other.
+The food will be the star of the show!
+So make the centerpiece simple and short, so everyone can see each other.

 For a simple centerpiece, cut a hole in a short pumpkin or squash and place a mason jar or short glass in the center.
 Take the store bought flowers out their packaging and place a rubber band around the arrangement, then cut the stems short enough that the flowers are just slightly taller than the glass.

-Remember that keeping your decor simple, frees up your time to enjoy the people you are inviting into your home.
+Remember that keeping your decor simple frees up your time to enjoy the people you are inviting into your home.
+Check out this post for more ideas: Simple Thanksgiving Table.

 I’d love to know how you celebrate Thanksgiving.
 Leave a comment below to share your ideas.